computersarecool/dotfiles/README.md

 ## What this repo does:
 This repo contains several scripts and files to configure Linux:
-- A setup bash script which will create a user, set up that user's environment, install packages and install programs (works on Linux)
+- A setup bash script which will create a user, set up that user's environment, install packages and install programs (Works on Linux)

 - Service files to configure services on start (Works on Linux)